Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 >
 > [Join the compose-web community](https://slack-chats.kotlinlang.org/c/compose-web).

+Compose Multiplatform for web enables experimenting with sharing your mobile or desktop UIs with the web.

-Compose Multiplatform for Web is based on [Kotlin/Wasm](https://kotl.in/wasm), the newest target for Kotlin Multiplatform projects.
+Compose Multiplatform for web is based on [Kotlin/Wasm](https://kotl.in/wasm), the newest target for Kotlin Multiplatform projects.
 It allows you to run your code in the browser with all WebAssembly's benefits, such as high and predictable application performance.

-In the next sections, you can find information to try out the Jetsnack application built with Compose Multiplatform for Web and Kotlin/Wasm.
+In the next sections, you can find information to try out the Jetsnack application built with Compose Multiplatform for web and Kotlin/Wasm.

 ## Set up the environment